Markestic

 8. Intellectual property rights

 8.3.
 If the transfer of the rights to the Creation as described above is not possible, the Agency grants the Client an unlimited right of use, including the right of transfer, with the above content.
-In any case, the right of use acquired by the Client shall include all the rights of use of the Software.
-17. § and other possible rights, which may be understood to include, but are not limited to, reproduction, distribution, public performance, public communication, broadcasting, exhibition, adaptation.
-The Client is in no case bound by any time, space or manner of use restrictions with regard to the use of the Works, and the Client may adapt the Works to other advertising media at its discretion.
+In any case, the right of use acquired by the Client shall include all the rights of use and other possible rights, which may be understood to include, but are not limited to, reproduction, distribution, public performance, public communication, broadcasting, exhibition, adaptation.
+The Client is in no case bound by any time, space or manner of use restrictions with regard to the use of the Creations, and the Client may adapt the Creations to other advertising media at its discretion.
 The Parties expressly stipulate that the Client may transfer the property rights in any case.
 The property rights shall also pass to the Client in the event of defective or late performance by the Agency.

 8.4.
 If a third party is involved in the creation of the Creation, the Agency shall ensure that the Client receives the property rights in the Creation from the third party.
 If this is not possible, the Agency shall inform the Client in advance and shall make every effort to obtain the unlimited rights of use of the Creation in question for the Client, if so requested.

 8.5.
-The Agency undertakes not to infringe the intellectual property rights of the Client or any third party in the performance of the Specific Assignments.
-The Agency warrants that the acquisition of the property rights by the Principal is not restricted or hindered by the rights of any third party.
-The Agency undertakes that, in the event of any claim by a third party against the Principal in respect of the use of the Works, the Principal shall fully indemnify the Principal for any damages incurred in connection with such claim and shall instead fully compensate such third party.
+The Agency undertakes not to infringe the intellectual property rights of the Client or any third party in the performance of the Individual Order.
+The Agency warrants that the acquisition of the property rights by the Client is not restricted or hindered by the rights of any third party.

 8.7.
 The Client acknowledges that the ideas, sketches, plans, designs, graphics, visualizations, finished products presented to the Client during the cooperation are the property and the Creation of the Agency, therefore their realization by other persons or any type of sharing or copying, or their disclosure to third parties (in particular, but not exclusively, sharing and forwarding through online platforms, including electronic mail, social media and chat platforms) is against the legitimate economic interests of the Agency.

-9. Prohibition of use
+9. Prohibition of Employment

 9.1.
 The Parties undertake that during the term of this Contract and for 1 (one) year after its termination, they or persons acting on their behalf shall not, directly or indirectly, in any capacity, in a person, through a third party or by association with a third party, entice, employ or engage in any capacity, whether as a freelancer or under contract, any person without the consent of the other Party, or make any direct or indirect offer of employment or engagement to, or accept any offer of employment or engagement from, any person who has been introduced to them by the other Party and has been employed by the other Party during the term of this Framework Agreement or has participated as a subcontractor or external collaborator, whether a company or a natural person, in projects managed by the other Party on behalf of the other Party.
-No such person shall be offered, offered, offered or otherwise induced to terminate his or her employment or assignment with the other Party or to leave the Party concerned for a period of 1 (one) year from the date of termination of his or her employment with the other Party.
+No such person shall be offered or otherwise induced to terminate his or her employment or assignment with the other Party or to leave the Party concerned for a period of 1 (one) year from the date of termination of his or her employment with the other Party.

 9.2.
 The Parties undertake not to assist any third party in employing, offering or obtaining employment or assignment to, or otherwise inducing any person who has been employed by, or has participated as a subcontractor or external collaborator in projects managed by, the other Party during the term of this Agreement, or in any other way inducing any person to terminate or leave the other Party.